-You repeat this for each stitch, keeping in mind that adjacent stitches share their corners (So the B and C corners of one stitch are the A and D corners of the stitch to the right).
-When you insert your needle in a corner, try not to split threads from previous cross stitches.
+You repeat this for each stitch, keeping in mind that adjacent stitches share their corners (so the B and C corners of one stitch are the A and D corners of the stitch to the right).
+When you insert your needle in a corner, try not to split threads from previous stitches.

-If you prefer to work your A-C line before your B-D line, that's a possibility too.
-It's recommended to keep the order in which you make the 'legs' of your cross stitches the same throughout the CAL.
+If you prefer to work your A-C line before your B-D line, that a possibility, too.
+It is recommended to keep the order in which you make the "legs" of your cross-stiches.

-Yarn lengths
+Yarn Lengths

-You will have to switch colours sometimes in the patterns (more on that later).
-It might seem attractive to take 3m of colour so you won't run out when you embroider.
-However, long lengths are difficult to pull through and will tangle up on itself.
-It's better to have smaller pieces of 50-75cm (20-30in).
+You will have to switch colors sometimes in the patterns (more on that later).
+It might seem attractive to take 3m of color so you won't run out when you embroider.
+However, long lengths are difficult to pull through and will tangle up on themselves.
+It is better to have smaller lengths of 50-75cm (20-30in).
 This means more ends to weave in, but will benefit the look of your embroidery.

-Starting, ending and changing colours
+Starting, Ending and Changing Colors

-To get started with a colour or switch colours while embroidering, weave your thread through a couple of stitches at the back of your work adjacent to the stitch you want to embroider in.
+To get started with a color or switch colors while embroidering, weave your thread through a couple of stitches at the back of your work, adjacent to the stitch you want to embroider in.
 Weave back and forth to secure your yarn tail.
-Now you can start making cross stitches as explained earlier.
-When you finish a colour, simply weave your thread forth and back one time and cut off the remaining yarn.
+Now you can start making cross-stitches as explained earlier.
+When you finish a color, simply weave your thread forth and back one time and cut off the remaining yarn.